7th millennium BC: Creation of Great Britain and Ireland

 The influx is believed to be one factor in the creation of Great Britain and Ireland as islands separate from the European continent.
 After the Last Ice Age ended c.
-9700 BC, increasing sea levels gradually inundated Doggerland, a land bridge which linked Great Britain to Denmark and the Netherlands.
+9700 BC, increasing sea levels gradually inundated Doggerland, a land bridge that linked Great Britain to Denmark and the Netherlands.
 This process began the formation of the North Sea and the English Channel.
 Further west, another low-lying land area was being flooded to form the Irish Sea and create Ireland.
-Sometime in the second half of the 7th millennium, the Storegga Slides occurred off Norway to generate a huge tsunami which completely overwhelmed Doggerland and its Mesolithic community of an estimated 5,000 hunter-gatherers.
+Sometime in the second half of the 7th millennium, the Storegga Slides occurred off Norway to generate a huge tsunami that completely overwhelmed Doggerland and its Mesolithic community of an estimated 5,000 hunter-gatherers.
 By about 6100 BC, Great Britain had become an island.

 Astronomy

-Jupiter occulted Saturn in 6857 B.C.E.
-This is one of the rarest astronomical events in the solar system, with the next occurrence on February 17, 7541.
+Jupiter occulted Saturn in 6857 BC.
+This is one of the rarest astronomical events in the Solar System, with the next occurrence on 17 February, 7541.